 Use the Government's benefits calculator to see what you could claim.
 This should only be used as a guide and the results may differ from what you are actually offered.

-The Government has issued general advice to people struggling to pay essential bills because of the Covid-19 pandemic.
+- Read advice issued by the Government to people struggling to pay essential bills because of the Covid-19 pandemic.

 Create a budget

 Creating a budget will help you live within your means and avoid getting into debt with loans and credit cards.
 A budget is a financial plan which lists the money coming into your household (income) against the money going out (expenses).
 It will also help you work out what you need to spend money on and what you want to spend money on.

 To work out a budget for your household follow the steps below:

 - Take away your expenses from your income

 If your expenses are more than your income, work out how to cut unnecessary spending.
 You can then develop a savings plan if there is any money left over.